mcinglis/c-style/readme.md

 Unified headers are bad, because they relieve the library developer of the responsibility to provide loosely-coupled modules clearly separated by their purpose and abstraction.
 Even if the developer (thinks she) does this anyway, a unified header increases compilation time, and couples the user's program to the entire library, regardless of if they need it.

+There was a good expose on unified headers on [Programmers' Stack Exchange](http://programmers.stackexchange.com/questions/185773/library-design-provide-a-common-header-file-or-multiple-headers).
+An answer mentions that it's reasonable for something like GTK+ to only provide a single header file.
+I agree, but I think that's due to the bad design of GTK+, and it's not intrinsic to a graphical toolkit.

+It's harder for users to write multiple `#include`s just like it's harder for users to write types.
+Bringing difficulty into it is missing the forest for the trees.

 #### No global variables if you can help it (you probably can)